Woody Guthrie: New York City

 Arriving in New York, Guthrie, known as "the Oklahoma cowboy", was embraced by its folk music community.
 For a time, he slept on a couch in Will Geer's apartment.
 Guthrie made his first recordings—several hours of conversation and songs recorded by the folklorist Alan Lomax for the Library of Congress—as well as an album, Dust Bowl Ballads, for Victor Records in Camden, New Jersey.

 In February 1940, he wrote his most famous song, "This Land Is Your Land", as a response to what he felt was an overplaying of Irving Berlin's "God Bless America" on the radio.
 Guthrie thought the lyrics were unrealistic and complacent.
 He adapted the melody from an old gospel song, "Oh My Loving Brother", which had been adapted by the country group the Carter Family for their song "Little Darling Pal Of Mine".
 Guthrie signed the manuscript with the comment, "All you can write is what you see."
 Although the song was written in 1940, it was four years before he recorded it for Moses Asch in April 1944.
 Sheet music was produced and given to schools by Howie Richmond sometime later.

 In March 1940, Guthrie was invited to play at a benefit hosted by the John Steinbeck Committee to Aid Farm Workers, to raise money for migrant workers.
-There he met the folksinger Pete Seeger, and the two men became good friends.
+There he met the folk singer Pete Seeger, and the two men became good friends.
 Seeger accompanied Guthrie back to Texas to meet other members of the Guthrie family.
 He recalled an awkward conversation with Mary Guthrie's mother, in which she asked for Seeger's help to persuade Guthrie to treat her daughter better.

 From April 1940, Guthrie and Seeger lived together in the Greenwich Village loft of sculptor Harold Ambellan and his fiancée.
 Guthrie had some success in New York at this time as a guest on CBS's radio program Back Where I Come From and used his influence to get a spot on the show for his friend Huddie "Lead Belly" Ledbetter.
 Ledbetter's Tenth Street apartment was a gathering spot for the musician circle in New York at the time, and Guthrie and Ledbetter were good friends, as they had busked together at bars in Harlem.